dikayx/sqlite-viewer/README.md

 ![Screenshot of the text editor](./app/res/screenshot-viewer.png)

 ## Install
-- Download the .jar file (requires JVM) _or_ binary for your system
+- Download the .jar file (requires JVM) _or_
-- Alternatively you can download the source code and compile it yourself
+- Download the source code and compile it yourself

 ## How to use
 - Load a *.db file from disk from the menu